joemaddalone/joemaddalone/src/content/ollama/index.md

 const ollama = new Ollama(/*... same as before */);

-const question = "What color is the house at 6353 Juan Tabo?" const chain = loadQAStuffChain(ollama);
+const question = "What color is the house at 6353 Juan Tabo Blvd?" const chain = loadQAStuffChain(ollama);
 const docs = [
-  new Document({ pageContent: "Houses on Juan Tabo are either red or blue" }), new Document({ pageContent: "0 through 9999 are valid addresses on Juan Tabo Blvd" }), new Document({ pageContent: "Houses on Juan Tabo Blvd with odd numbered addresses are red" }), ];
+  new Document({ pageContent: "Houses on Juan Tabo Blvd are either red or blue" }), new Document({ pageContent: "0 through 9999 are valid addresses on Juan Tabo Blvd" }), new Document({ pageContent: "Houses on Juan Tabo Blvd with odd numbered addresses are red" }), ];